Six family members swept away in floods

 "He's still blaming himself," Ric Saldivar said.
 "He was trying to do the right thing to get them out of the flood ... and it just happened."

-Sammy had relocated from Missouri to live with his aging parents, who both had Alzheimer's, his brother said.
+Sammy had recently relocated from Missouri to live with his aging parents, who both had Alzheimer's, his brother said.

 He was with them the morning flooding began in their neighborhood.
 Ric Saldivar called his brother and told him to bring the family members to his house on higher ground.
-Sammy stopped at another relative's home to pick up Devy, 16, Dominic, 14, Javier, 8, and 6-year-old Daisy.
+Sammy stopped at another relative's home to pick up Devy, 16, Dominic, 14, Xavier, 8, and 6-year-old Daisy.

 Ric Saldivar takes comfort knowing his parents died together.
 Belia and Manuel Saldivar would have celebrated their 60th wedding anniversary in October.
-He didn't think they had much time left, but despite the ravages of Alzheimer's they were still as close as ever.
+He didn't think they had much time left.
+But despite the ravages of Alzheimer's they were still as close as ever.

-"I was really hoping they would somehow go together because I couldn't see one without the other.
+"I couldn't see one without the other.
 No matter who was left behind they weren't gonna last much longer without the other one."

 Sammy told his brother their parents were holding hands as the car plunged into the water.
 It brings Ric Saldivar a small measure of comfort.